 The application includes:

-- A proposed budget, including accounting for other sources of funding being used for the project.
+A proposed budget, including any other sources of funding being used for a project.

 Applications are selected using a rubric that rates applications based on valuing the following criteria: